austingrantml/MLPortfolio/Project_Obesity_Forecast/README.md

    - Run: `pip install -r requirements.txt` to install required libraries (Prophet, Plotly, Pandas, NumPy, cmdstanpy).
    - Note: `cmdstanpy` may require a C++ compiler (e.g., gcc) and internet for initial setup.
 If issues arise, try `pip install pystan` instead.
 2. **Prepare the Database**:
+   - Visit the CDC Data Portal: [CDC Data Portal](https://data.cdc.gov).
+   - Search for “Nutrition, Physical Activity, and Obesity - Behavioral Risk Factor Surveillance System” (it’s the first result, with a youth version below it).
-   - Download the CDC BRFSS dataset from, "https://data.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Behavioral/hn4x-zwk7"
+   - Download the dataset (e.g., use the “Export” option to get CSV data).
-   - Export the data to a SQLite database:
-     - Use DB Browser for SQLite (download from [DB Browser for SQLite](https://sqlitebrowser.org/)).
+   - Use DB Browser for SQLite (download from [DB Browser for SQLite](https://sqlitebrowser.org/)) to:
      - Create a new database file named `health_cdc.sqlite`.
      - Import the CSV data into a table named `cdc_health`.
      - Ensure columns include: `LocationDesc`, `LocationAbbr`, `Topic`, `Data_Value`, `YearEnd`, `StratificationCategory1`, `Stratification1`.